whirlibulf/2d-canvas-system/Readme.md

 See the source code for the built-in render types for examples of how to write a custom render class.

+### retina

+This is a boolean option.

+If it is set to true, then the canvas will automatically be scaled to a higher resolution on retina devices.

+No positioning code needs to be changed to take advantage of retina.

 ## Built-in Render Types